 During your final semester or after the degree requirements, the next step in achieving full licensure is to submit your application for an LMHC limited permit.
 It is necessary to apply for a limited permit so you can complete the remaining required clinical training.
 As of December 2022, the fee for a limited permit is $70.
 The limited permit is good for 24 months and can be extended for a maximum of two additional 12-month periods at the NYSED’s discretion.
 The application and Certification of Supervisor for Limited Permit forms are available online.

 2. Accrue supervised experience.

 Once you have completed your master’s degree, you must accrue 3,000 hours of supervised counseling experience in an approved setting with an average of one hour of supervision per week.
-At least 1,500 of these hours must be direct contact with clients providing clinical services.
-Supervision must be provided by an individual licensed in New York in mental health counseling, psychology, or clinical social work, or a registered nurse, nurse practitioner, physician, or physician’s assistant with demonstrated competence in the mental health counseling.
-The hours can be gained in many different types of settings, such as a hospital or clinic, but the setting must be approved by the Department.
+At least 1,500 of these hours must be in direct contact with clients providing clinical services.
+Supervision must be provided by an individual licensed in New York in mental health counseling, psychology, or clinical social work, or a registered nurse, nurse practitioner, physician, or physician’s assistant with demonstrated competence in mental health counseling.
+The hours can be gained in many different types of settings, such as a hospital or clinic, but the setting must be approved by the OP.

 3. Apply for LMHC licensure and permission to test.

 When you are ready to sit this exam, you can submit your application for LMHC licensure along with the Form 2, Certification of Professional Education, Form 4, Applicant Experience Record, and Form 4B, Certification of Supervised Experience to the OP online in order to receive approval.
 This application can be submitted at the same time as the limited permit application if desired.
 As of December 2022, the fee for LMHC licensure is $371.

 4. Pass the National Clinical Mental Health Counselor Examination (NCMHCE).